dmbarbour/wikilon/docs/AwelonLang.md

 Semantically, a defined word is equivalent to its definition.
 Definitions must be acyclic.
 Thus, we could transitively expand any Awelon program into a finite stream of primitives.
 However, evaluation normally rewrites words lazily, preserving human-meaningful symbols and structure, and avoiding exponential expansion.
 Because definitions must be acyclic, loops are expressed through a fixpoint combinators (see *Loops*).

 An Awelon system may enforce ad-hoc constraints on words and definitions.
 For example, an integrated development environment might assume that `foo-meta-doc` should define documentation for `foo`.
 The development environment might complain to the programmers if this word computes a value that it does not recognize as documentation.
 Similarly, we can simulate package private definitions by warning when `foo-local-*` words are used outside of `foo-*`.
 In some sense, the Awelon dictionary gives words a *denotation* while the development environment gives words their *connotation*.

+*Aside:* Depending on context, it may be convenient to think of words as compressing a program stream, words as hypertext links within a smart filesystem, and words as functions or software components.
+Unlike conventional PLs, Awelon encourages embedding of data - forums, almanacs, databases, full text of books, etc. - within the dictionary.

 ## Natural Numbers